UAlbertaALTLab/crk-db/docs/mappings.md

 `PV`          | Something is wrong because of a preverb (e.g. misidentification of a preverb; wrong preverb because of vowel length).
 Otherwise these would be a `conjugation` type. _Do not show in itwêwina._
 `same`        | Glosses and lemmas match.
 Show in itwêwina.
 `similar`     | Very similar glosses, probably the same lemma.
 Needs review.

-## Using the Mappings

-The utility script `lib/utilities/getMappings.js` reads the MD > CW mappings file and returns a JavaScript Map of the records in the mappings TSV.
-The keys for the map are the MD headwords.